richshepherd/AC3_project/README.md

 ## Contents

 - `HadCRUT5/`: Directory for HadCRUT5 data files.
+The database was not uploaded to GitHub because of the size.
+When you run the bash script, it will directly download the need file to your machine and you could limit the date range according requirement.
 - `ERA5/`: Directory for ERA5 data files.
+This database was not uploaded to the GitHub as well.
+You could use the API included in the bash script to limit the date range according requirement.
+The bash script is automated to download the needed data to your machine.
 - `scripts/`: Directory for all scripts used in this analysis.
   - `data_processing.sh`: Bash script to download and preprocess the data.
   - `data_visualization.py`: Python script to create GIFs from the processed data.